• We have a gentle phase-in process for all students entering our program.

 • Yes!
 A healthy snack is provided daily, along with water.
 Children serve themselves in a family-style setting, using real china and small glasses.
 We teach the children how to use the dishware and utensils safely.
 When they are finished eating they load the dishes and cups onto our snack cart.
 At the end of the day the children load the dishwasher.
 We do this because we trust children as capable individuals.
 We also wish to avoid using disposable cups and plates, which is our way of demonstrating respect for our environment.
 We provide opportunities for the children to develop a sense of ownership of their school.
 When they set up and clean up after themselves, as well as assist in maintaining the environment, they come to feel that they are part of the environment.

-All of our snacks are organic, local (when available), and healthy.
+Many of our snacks are local and organic (when available).

 • Unlike Montessori, we work on long-term investigative projects where children contribute to the educational experience with questions on what to study, what to tackle in the topic, and how to study it as part of a group.
 We still decide if the topic is worth learning more about and support the multitude of learning opportunities present within an emergent curriculum.